bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/workloads/sap/dbms-guide.md

 In short you have to:

-* If you use Azure Storage accounts, set the Azure storage account that holds the SAP MaxDB data and log volumes (i.e. files) to **Local Redundant Storage (LRS)** as specified in chapter [Microsoft Azure Storage][dbms-guide-2.3].
+* If you use Azure Storage accounts, set the Azure storage account that holds the SAP MaxDB data and log volumes (i.e. files) to <strong>Local Redundant Storage (LRS)</strong> as specified in chapter [Microsoft Azure Storage][dbms-guide-2.3].
 * Separate the IO path for SAP MaxDB data volumes (i.e. files) from the IO path for log volumes (i.e. files).
 This means that SAP MaxDB data volumes (i.e. files) have to be installed on one logical drive and SAP MaxDB log volumes (i.e. files) have to be installed on another logical drive.
 * Set the proper caching type for each disk, depending on whether you use it for SAP MaxDB data or log volumes (i.e. files), and whether you use Azure Standard or Azure Premium Storage, as described in chapter [Caching for VMs and data disks][dbms-guide-2.1].
 * As long as the current IOPS quota per disk satisfies the requirements, it is possible to store all the data volumes on a single mounted disk, and also store all database log volumes on another single mounted disk.